-The Fund is seen as a key partner in this regard and as an important stakeholder for Denmark in the fight against HIV/AIDS, TB and malaria.
+The Fund is seen as a key partner in this regard and as an important stakeholder for Denmark in the fight against HIV/AIDS, tuberculosis and malaria.
 The strategy underlines that Denmark's overriding aim in international development cooperation is to fight poverty, enhance sustainable growth and development, economic freedom, peace, stability, equality and rules-based international order.

 Denmark remains committed to the achievement of the SDGs, and the Global Fund is one of the biggest multilateral funders of the SDG 3 "Ensure healthy lives and promote wellbeing for all at all ages".
 In particular, it is a key organisation in the efforts to achieve the sub-target 3.3 to end the AIDS, TB and malaria epidemics by 2030.
-According to predictions for the three diseases, there is a potential for the epidemics to resurge and the progress achieved may be lost if substantial investments are not made to expand efforts within the next four to five years.
+According to predictions for the three diseases, there is risk of resurgence of the epidemics and loss of the results obtained if strong investments to scale up efforts are not made in the next four to five years.

 According to "The World We Share", Denmark's human rights-based approach implies application of non-discrimination, participation, transparency and accountability in all phases of development cooperation.
 This strategy will be implemented in line with the Danish How To notes.
 In line with the How To note 'Human Rights and Democracy', in the work with the Global Fund, Denmark will ensure, that development interventions should help fight discrimination, stigma, persecution and rights violations in police custody targeting minorities, including LGBTQI+, ethnic minorities, persons with disabilities, persons affected by HIV/AIDS, faith-based minorities and marginalised communities.
-This will be done by enhancing the capacity of civil society and change agents to proclaim and stand up for these people's rights, as well as thecapacity of the state to deliver in this regard.
-The Global Fund is built on partnerships at country level, where the civil society plays a key role in reaching the goals.
-As stated in the How To note 'Human Rights and Democracy', the civil society is a key partner in the implementation of Danish development-policy priorities, where civil society addresses the rights of girls and women, champions persecuted minorities, such as LGBTGI+ people, advances climate adaptation and environmental protection, contributes to job creation and education, and delivers relief aid to the most vulnerable people.
-In addition, aligned with SDG 3 and the How to note for Social Sectors and social safety, Denmark will keep focusing on Universal Health Coverage (UHC) and long-term prevention efforts that contribute to healthy living, support the strengthening of health systems and prevent health crises.
+This will be done by enhancing the capacity of civil society and change agents to proclaim and stand up for these people's rights, as well as the capacity of the state to deliver in this regard.
+The Global Fund is built on partnerships at country level where the civil society plays a key role in reaching the goals.
+As stated in the How to Note for Civil Society, the civil society is a key partner in the implementation of Danish development-policy priorities, where civil society addresses the rights of girls and women, champions persecuted minorities, such as LGBT+ people, advances climate adaptation and environmental protection, contributes to job creation and education, and delivers relief aid to the most vulnerable people.
+In addition, aligned with SDG 3 and the How to note for Social Sectors and social safety, Denmark will keep focusing on Universal Health Coverage and long-term prevention efforts that contribute to healthy living, support the strengthening of health systems and prevent health crises.
 Denmark sees strong health systems and primary healthcare as a prerequisite for achieving results in the rest of the heath field.
 As pointed out in the How to note for Climate adaption, nature and Environment, climate concerns must be integrated into health systems.
-This is why a new focus on climate and how the Fund has a focus on this has been added to this organisation strategy.
+This is why a new focus on climate and how the fund has a focus on this has been added to this organisation strategy.
 Denmark will as part of the partnership engage in the Fund and its work on climate adaption.